1technophile/OpenMQTTGateway/docs/use/ble.md

 Note that you can find apps to simulate beacons and do some tests like [Beacon simulator](https://play.google.com/store/apps/details?id=net.alea.beaconsimulator)

-IOS version >=10 devices advertise without an extra app a mac address, nevertheless this address [changes randomly](https://github.com/1technophile/OpenMQTTGateway/issues/71) and cannot be used for presence detection.
+iOS version >=10 devices advertise without an extra app MAC address, nevertheless this address [changes randomly](https://github.com/1technophile/OpenMQTTGateway/issues/71) and cannot be used for presence detection.
 You must install an app to advertise a fixed MAC address.

 ## Receiving signals from BLE devices Mi Flora, Mi jia, LYWDS02, LYWSD03MMC, ClearGrass, Mi scale and [many more](https://compatible.openmqttgateway.com/index.php/devices/ble-devices/)